Push API tutorial 2: Manage secured content

 Step 3: Add items to your source

-Perform three Push API calls to add the following items in the secured Push source you configured in step 1.
+You’ll now perform three Push API calls to add items to your secured Push source using the PUT /sources/{sourceId}/documents

 HTTP request.